 We can distil the variety of dictionary definitions of time down to two core meanings:-

-- The use of time to refer to an abstract framework – also known as a dimension – for referencing events and calibrating (measuring) periods (duration and intervals) seems well covered in the dictionaries (i.e the t in maths/physics).
+- The Dimension (the measure).
+The use of time to refer to an abstract framework – also known as a dimension – for referencing events and calibrating (measuring) periods (duration and intervals) seems well covered in the dictionaries (i.e. the t in maths/physics).
 Though what is measuring and what is being measured is often confused.
 Can time measure time?
 We will address this.

 That’s makes time a subtle, slippery thing – it has two root meanings that appear very similar, and are easily confused and interchanged.

 However, the significance of this is that time is wholly explainable outside of itself – we can get our hands around it and it hence becomes redundant (other than as shorthand).
-It is hence not a fundamental phenomenon.
+It is therefore, not a fundamental word or phenomenon.

 And, as a bonus, time (definition 1) can measure or calibrate time (definition 2); which relieves that timeless conundrum – can time measure time.
 Yes, it can, sort of.